aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/README.md

 Requirements are located in the [collection installation guide](../../../../../docs/installation/collection-installation.md)

-## Input Variables
+## Data models

-The input variables are documented in the [Input Variables](docs/input-variables.md) section.
+The data models are documented in the [EOS Config data models](docs/data-models.md) section.

 ## Role Configuration